xingchenzhang/xingchenzhang.github.io/_pages/vacancies.md

 ---
 {% include base_path %}

+If you're interested in joining my group as a PhD student (a full PhD studentship is available) or a visiting scholar, or if you wish to apply for postdoctoral fellowships (e.g., MSCA Postdoctoral Fellowships, EPSRC Postdoctoral Fellowships), please email me your CV.

 **PhD Opportunities**

 - PhD studentship (**available now**).
 This studentship covers international student fees and stipend